Brayden-wu/Asg2/README.md

 <strong>Features:</strong></br>
 <pre>Twitter API showing book shop twitter account/ Author twitter account
 Navbar that collapses into hamburger
-Homepage: Autoplaying video in the background advertising national geographic magazine</br>
+Homepage: Autoplaying video in the background advertising national geographic magazine
 Books: When hovered over, will produce a dropdown menu for the different genres.
 Magazines: When hoevered over, will produce a dropdown menu for the different genres.
 Contact Us: Let user contact us for any order errors.